 According to the research, Texas tops the list of states with the most identified members, closely followed by Florida.

-The documents show that Patriot Front has a presence in every state in the country except Hawaii, highlighting a sustained national expansion.
+The documents show that Patriot Front has a presence in all states of the country except Hawaii, indicating a sustained national expansion.

-One of the most striking pieces of information is that the group's leadership set an internal goal to reach 600 members before July 4, 2026, a symbolic date marking Independence Day in the United States.
+One of the most striking facts is that the group's leadership has set an internal goal to reach 600 members before July 4, 2026, a symbolic date marking Independence Day in the United States.

-The records also show that the organization maintains a hierarchical and disciplined structure that requires its members to participate in street propaganda, physical training, and coordinated events.
+The records also reflect that the organization maintains a hierarchical and disciplined structure that requires its members to participate in street propaganda, physical training, and coordinated events.

-However, the internal documents themselves acknowledge difficulties in increasing membership and maintaining the active participation of some members.
+However, the internal documents themselves acknowledge difficulties in increasing membership and maintaining active participation from some members.

 Who are they and what do they stand for?

-Patriot Front was founded in 2017 by Thomas Ryan Rousseau as a splinter group from Vanguard America, following the march Unite the Right in Charlottesville, Virginia, one of the most violent episodes of white extremism in recent U.S. history.
+Patriot Front was founded in 2017 by Thomas Ryan Rousseau as a splinter group from Vanguard America, following the Unite the Right march in Charlottesville, Virginia, one of the most violent episodes of white extremism in recent American history.

 Following the widespread public condemnation that followed that march, Rousseau created a more disciplined organization with a more "patriotic" image, designed to evade public scrutiny and attract new recruits without openly revealing its racist agenda.

-The Anti-Defamation League (ADL), the Southern Poverty Law Center (SPLC), and the George Washington University Program on Extremism classify the group as a white supremacist and neofascist organization that promotes a "nationalist ideology based on European ethnic identity."
+The Anti-Defamation League (ADL), the Southern Poverty Law Center (SPLC), and the George Washington University Extremism Program classify the group as a white supremacist and neofascist organization that promotes a "nationalist ideology based on European ethnic identity."

-Their public slogan is "life, liberty, and victory," but internally the group refers to a "total reboot" of American society, according to the Institute for Strategic Dialogue (ISD).
+Their public slogan is "life, liberty, and victory," but internally the group speaks of a "total reset" of American society, according to the Institute for Strategic Dialogue (ISD).

-The group uses as an emblem a fasces and a circle of 13 stars, symbols that combine references to imperial Rome with foundational American iconography.
+The group uses as its emblem a fasces and a circle of 13 stars, symbols that combine references to imperial Rome with foundational American iconography.

 The footprint of Patriot Front in Florida

-The ADL recorded 150 incidents by the group in the state since January 2021, most of which consisted of the distribution of white supremacist propaganda: graffiti, banners, and flyers.
+The ADL recorded 150 incidents by the group in the state since January 2021, most of which involved the distribution of white supremacist propaganda: graffiti, banners, and flyers.

-Among the most notable episodes is a paramilitary training held in Tallahassee in October 2021, which included shield maneuvers and extraction drills, involving approximately a dozen members.
+Among the most notable episodes is a paramilitary training conducted in Tallahassee in October 2021, which included shield maneuvers and extraction drills, involving approximately a dozen members.

-On February 24, 2023, members of the group placed a banner over a billboard in Arcadia, Florida.
+On February 24, 2023, members of the group placed a banner on a billboard in Arcadia, Florida.

-Members of Patriot Front also marched through downtown Tallahassee and posed for photographs in front of the state Capitol.
+Members of Patriot Front also marched through downtown Tallahassee and posed for photos in front of the state Capitol.

 The debate in Congress